simonpotel/DEXcryptoLib/README.md

 For example, for ERC 20 Tokens functions, refer to: [ier20.py](https://vscode.blockscan.com/polygon/0x5757371414417b8C6CAad45bAeF941aBc7d3Ab32) in Lib/Web3/ier20.py.

+> [!IMPORTANT]
+> The project structure is based on my understanding of web3, hence expect periodic updates to the main structure of the project to align with changes in smart contracts or networks.

+> [!CAUTION]
+> This is a library, and it does not govern all transaction security.
+If you encounter any issues during your transactions, they may be caused by factors unrelated to the library or its code.

 This library leverages Python's native Web3 API, which can be installed using the following command:

 ```bash